pytask-dev/pytask/docs/how_to_guides/how_to_write_a_plugin.rst

 Since pytask is built using pluggy, it is easily extensible.
 In this section, you will learn some key concepts you need to know to write a plugin.
-It won't deal with pluggy in detail, but if you are interested feel free to read :ref:`../reference_guides/pluggy.rst`.
+It won't deal with pluggy in detail, but if you are interested feel free to read :ref:`pluggy`.
 A quick look at the first paragraphs might be useful nonetheless.

 Preparation